Examples in the entropy theory of countable group actions: Relative entropy

 \subsection{The Abramov-Rokhlin formula}

 \begin{thm}[Abramov-Rokhlin formula] If $\G$ is amenable and $\G \cc (Y,\nu)$ is a factor of $\G \cc (X,\mu)$ then

 where $\cB_Y \subset \cB_X$ is the pullback sigma-sub-algebra. \end{thm}

 \begin{proof}[Remarks on the proof] In the case $\G=\Z$, this result was obtained in \cite{MR0140660}.
 The general amenable case, due to Ward-Zhang, makes heavy use of the Ornstein-Weiss quasitiling machinery \cite{MR1203977}.
-Another proof, due to Danilenko, uses orbit-equivalence theory \cite{danilenko-2001}. \end{proof}
+Another proof, due to Danilenko, uses orbit-equivalence theory \cite{danilenko-2001}.
+A new short proof appears in \cite[Section 9.7]{MR3616077} \end{proof}

 The Ornstein-Weiss example shows this formula does not extend to Rokhlin entropy.
 However, it does extend to the $f$-invariant.
 To describe this let $\F_r=\langle s_1,\ldots, s_r\rangle$ denote the rank $r$ free group.
 Suppose $\F_r \cc^T (X,\mu)$ is a pmp action, $\cF \subset \cB_X$ an $\F_r$-invariant sub-sigma-algebra and $\cP$ finite-entropy partitions of $X$.
 Define